edgelesssys/contrast/docs/docs/getting-started/deployment.md

 ## 4. Generate policy annotations and manifest

-Run the `generate` command to generate the execution policies and add them as annotations to your deployment files.
-A `manifest.json` file with the reference values of your deployment will be created:
+Run the `generate` command to create execution policies and add them as annotations to your deployment files.
+This will also create a `manifest.json` file containing the reference values for your deployment.

 <Tabs queryString="platform">
 <TabItem value="aks-clh-snp" label="AKS" default>